sohyunlee002/gamedev-proj1/README.md

 * ``Exit`` to called by ``PlayerController.FixedUpdate`` when the player character leaves the state
 * ``HandleInput`` to be called by ``PlayerController.Update`` when an input is received and to return the next state that the current state that Mario will transition to

-##### Grounded
+##### Walking

-On entering, the ``Grounded`` state will set the animator to play the walking animation by using the boolean flag "Grounded".
-In its ``Update`` and ``FixedUpdate`` functions, the state will move Mario along the ground based on input, duck Mario based on input, and check for exiting the state: when Mario begins falling or Mario jumps.
-On exit, the ``Exit`` function will check if Mario is jumping or falling, and play the correct animation (for falling, this just means pausing the current animation).
+On entering, the ``Walking`` state will set the animator to play the walking animation by using the boolean flag "Walking".
+In its ``Update`` and ``FixedUpdate`` functions, the state will move Mario along the ground based on input, duck Mario based on input and current Mario form, and check for exiting the state: when Mario begins falling or Mario jumps.
+On exit, the ``Exit`` function will simply turn off the current Walking animation.

 ##### InAir

 The ``InAir`` state does many of the same things as the Grounded state.
-In its ``FixedUpdate`` function, it applies the jumping force to Mario (as long as ``jumpingTime`` is greater than zero) and continuously checks if Mario has reached the ground - at which point it flags ``stateEnded`` as true, which signals to ``PlayerController.FixedUpdate`` that Mario should transition to the ``Grounded`` state which is returned in ``HandleInput``.
+In its ``FixedUpdate`` function, it allows the player to control Mario's horizontal movement in air.
+It also continuously checks if Mario has reached the ground in the ``CheckForGround`` function with a Raycast.
+When the player has reached the ground again, ``InAir`` will transition back to the ``Walking`` state.

+##### Jumping

+``Jumping`` inherits from the ``InAir`` class to inherit the same horizontal movement and checking for ground capabilites.
+On entrance, the Jumping state will apply the preliminary jumping force and activate the Jumping animation.
+In its ``FixedUpdate``, it will continue to add force as the player holds down the Jump button as long as Mario has not exceeded its maximum speed or the allotted time to add jumping force (``jumpingTime`` = 1 second).
+When Mario reaches the apex of his jump and begins falling, Mario will transition to the InAir state.

+##### Ducking

+Ducking is a unique ActionState in that its implementation depends on ``duckingMarioGO`` (when Mario ducks, his colliders change, and its simply easier to make a new GameObject that has these colliders than to edit the collider components on the same GameObject).
+The Ducking state must also keep track of the GameObject to transition back to after the player releases the Ducking button.

 ### World 1-1